SpitFiyah/SpitFiyah/README.md

 ## 🚀 About Me

-Aspiring software developer, caffeine-dependent lifeform, and eternal bug hunter.
+Aspiring software developer, eternal bug hunter.
 Currently on a quest to master code (and occasionally, my own sleep schedule).

 **Other Interests:**
 ♟️ Chess enthusiast — trying to master the Sicilian Defense (or at least spell it right)
-📚 Philosophy enthusiast — because who doesn’t enjoy a good existential crisis with their morning coffee?
+📚 Philosophy enthusiast — because who doesn’t enjoy a good existential crisis ?

 ---